J. Wayne Reitz Union: Union amenities

 The Student Union is home to many services and shops for student convenience.
 Shops are owned by both corporations and the University, and upper levels contain meeting rooms for student organizations and a hotel.
 The union has eight levels including the Lower Level/plaza.
 Inside the union is a bicycle repair facility, sponsored by the University of Florida Student Government.

 A full map of the building is viewable at the Reitz Union website.
+Both Student Government and the Inter-Residence Hall Association meet at the Senate chambers at the building.